Summer 2025 Reproductive Justice Legal Fellowship

 Commitment

-The Summer Reproductive Justice Legal Fellow will be in-person for ten weeks in Austin, Texas, with flexible start and end dates between May and August 2024.
+The Summer Reproductive Justice Legal Fellow will be expected to work in-person for ten weeks in Austin, Texas, with flexible start and end dates between May and August 2025.
 Some remote work over the course of the fellowship is possible.

 Funding

-The Rapoport Center will work with the successful candidate to secure funding from their law school, an external source, or one of the Rapoport Center’s funding partners or, if preferred, to ensure academic credit for their work.
+The Sissy Farenthold Reproductive Justice Defense Project will work with the successful candidate to secure funding from their law school or another source or, if preferred, ensure academic credit for their work.
 A stipend will be available for anyone unable to secure their own funding.

 Application

-Priority consideration will be given to students that apply by February 4, 2024.
-To apply, please submit a cover letter, resume, 5-10 page legal writing sample, law school transcript (unofficial is fine), and list of 3 references through the application portal.
+Priority consideration will be given to students that apply by December 1, 2024.
+To apply, please submit a cover letter, resume, 5-10 page writing sample, law school transcript (unofficial is fine), and list of 3 references through the application portal.

 Contact